 The following has been said about Federal Pacific Electric "Stab-Lok" panels:

-Published reports of tests conducted on FPE two pole 220volt circuit breakers indicate that under certain conditions one leg/pole may attempt to trip the breaker.
-The result is a circuit that stays live, and a circuit breaker that has been compromised and when reset will not trip again under any excessive load.
-In some instances the breakers have been known to fall out when the cover is removed.
-Loose contacts can also cause arcing which would result in a fire.
-These panels appear to work perfectly during normal operation allowing electricity to flow without any problems or symptoms.
-The real question is, what will your panel do if it has an overload?
+Published reports from tests conducted on FPE two-pole 220-volt circuit breakers indicate that, under certain conditions, one leg or pole may attempt to trip while the other remains live.
+This can result in a compromised breaker that may fail to trip again if exposed to an excessive load.
+In some cases, breakers have even been known to fall out when the panel cover is removed.
+Additionally, loose contacts within the panel can cause arcing, which significantly increases the risk of a fire.
+While these panels often appear to function normally, allowing electricity to flow without noticeable issues, the critical concern remains — how will your panel respond in the event of an overload?

-It should be noted that Federal Pacific is no longer in business.
-Aftermarket breakers are widely available for FPE panels.
-Most of these panels are large and contained a lot of circuits and the cost of replacing every breaker is often more than the cost of installing a new panel.
+It's important to note that Federal Pacific is no longer in business.
+While aftermarket breakers are widely available for FPE panels, most of these panels are large and contain numerous circuits.
+As a result, the cost of replacing every breaker often exceeds the expense of installing an entirely new panel.

-The best solution is to replace the panel.
-Recently some companies have started making replacement breakers for FPE panels.
-In many cases these are manufactured with the same problematic design of the original, and there is no data that they are more reliable.
-Also, replacing the breakers does not address problems with the buss bars in FPE panels that are not as well documented as the circuit breaker problem.
-In closing, remember that any repair work should be performed only by a licensed Electrician.
+The best solution is to replace the panel entirely.
+While some companies have started manufacturing replacement breakers for FPE panels, many of these still use the same problematic design as the original, with no evidence to suggest they are more reliable.
+Additionally, replacing the breakers does not address issues with the bus bars in FPE panels, which, while less documented, can also pose significant risks.
+In conclusion, any repair or replacement work should only be performed by a licensed electrician to ensure safety and compliance.

 Here are some interesting sites relating to this FPE issue...